onur-akgun/loan-quote/README.md

         `finalMonthPayment = totalPayment - monthlyPayment * 35`
 0. The displayed loan rate is then calculated from the unrounded monthly repayment amount, loan amount and number of payment periods (36).
+    - **This is NOT the weighted average of each individual lender's rate.**

 ### Calculating the loan rate